gaboesquivel/gaboesquivel/content/projects/bitcashbank.md

 achievements:
   - Architected the React, Vite, Node.js, PostgreSQL, Hasura, and Google Cloud stack.
   - Built the peer-to-peer exchange, realtime chat, and matching engine.
+  - Built a realtime EOS indexer with Node.js worker threads, binary deserialization, and PostgreSQL.
-  - Built BitcashDAO for community governance.
+  - Built WebAuthn key management for in-browser transaction signing without an external wallet.
-  - Developed GraphQL APIs over indexed EOS data for the trading interface.
   - Added EOS contract multisig while BitcashDAO voting was still being built.
 story:
   - Bitcash was a fiat-to-stablecoin and crypto exchange.
-I architected its React, Vite, Node.js, PostgreSQL, Hasura, and Google Cloud stack and built its peer-to-peer exchange, realtime chat, and matching engine.
+I architected the stack and built the peer-to-peer exchange, realtime chat, and matching engine.
-  - I developed a realtime EOS indexer with Node.js worker threads, binary deserialization, and PostgreSQL on Google Cloud.
-  - I implemented WebAuthn for in-browser transaction signing.
-QR requests, over Supabase subscriptions and webhooks, let bitlauncher.ai and other partner apps authenticate and sign through the Bitcash session.
+  - Browser signing without an external wallet was the constraint.
+QR signature requests over Supabase subscriptions and webhooks later let bitlauncher.ai and other partner apps authenticate and sign through the Bitcash session.
   - The exchange never found traction past about 500 users, mostly in developing-country markets.
 Marketing and distribution stayed behind the product.
 experienceCompany: "Bitcash"
 order: 7